yacovyit/hiking/docs/codelab.md

 ![Firestore-Android10](img/Firestore-Android10.png)

-If you've made it this far, you have now built a fully functioning restaurant recommendation app on Firestore!
+If you've made it this far, you have now built a fully functioning trek recommendation app on Firestore!
 You can now sort and filter restaurants in real time.
 In the next few sections we add more features and security to the app.

 ## Organize data in subcollections